 A 2-3 hour wait to meet Jack and Sally, is average.
 With Pooh and Friends, the average wait time is closer to an hour.
 As a strategy, you can easily meet Pooh, the Seven Dwarves, and the Queen of Hearts all in one night due to their proximity to each other.
 And there are lots of other meets and greets available throughout the party, just be sure to look for them!
 Just decide before you go how you’re going to spend your night and if that affects your party activities throughout the night.

 Mickey’s Not So Scary Halloween Party Planning

-We find the character meet and greet part of the party more a prioritizing thing than a planning thing because it is hard to say how long each character line will take, if they will be on time, breaks, etc. so choose the most important characters and see them first!
-At the same time you and your family will want to discuss a few things regarding this party to make the most of the time you have.
+We find the character meet and greet part of the party more a prioritizing thing than a planning thing because it is hard to say how long each character line will take.
+If you’re bent on meeting someone, choose the most important characters and see them first!
+At the same time, you and your family will want to discuss a few things regarding this party to make the most of the time you have.

 - Which characters do you want to see?

 - Do you want to walk the whole trick-or-treat trail or do the rides with low wait times instead?

 - Which special party snacks are a must-try?

 - Which Boo to You Parade do you want to see?
 The early one or the late one?

 - Do you want to see the Hocus Pocus Villains Spectacular?

 All of the information you will need ahead of time to plan for your Disney Halloween party will be online ahead of the party and on this blog.
 But be sure to grab a map when you enter the parks on your party day.
 The map will have locations of characters, the trick or treat trail, the treats offered, and times for the shows.